twilio/shadow/README.md

 All request and responses are also logged in as a JSON (Default: log/shadow-results.log) for easy parsing and analysis.

-For more information, check out our blog post on Shadow.
+For more information, check out our blog post on Shadow in the coming week.

 ## Installing